-FY 2023 Strategic Goals, Objectives, and Key Performance Indicators
+FY 2024 Strategic Goals, Objectives, and Key Performance Indicators

-The Council's strategic goals, objectives, and Key Performance Indicators (KPIs) for each of the four perspectives of the 2023 BSC are detailed on the following pages.
+The Council's strategic goals, objectives, and KPIs for each of the four perspectives of the 2024 BSC are detailed on the following pages.

 At the core of the BSC is the Village's mission to "promote, enhance, and sustain the quality of life for residents, businesses, and visitors."
 The Village measures its mission by asking residents to rate the overall quality of life in the Village during the annual community survey conducted by ETC Institute.
-In the 2021 resident survey, 99% of respondents indicated they were satisfied with their quality of life, which exceeds all benchmark comparisons.
+In the 2022 resident survey, 99% of respondents indicated they were satisfied with their quality of life, which exceeds or ties all benchmark comparisons.

-All Key Performance Indicators (KPIs) on the BSC are considered "lag" performance measures that indicate performance levels at the end of the fiscal year.
+All KPIs on the BSC are considered "lag" performance measures that indicate performance levels at the end of the fiscal year.
 The vast majority of customer perspective KPIs are annual resident satisfaction survey results from the community survey administered by ETC Institute.
 The statistically valid survey produces results with a 95% level of confidence and a margin of error of +/-3.4%.
 Department BSCs contain "lead" performance measures that measure key Village processes and are monitored either daily, weekly, monthly, or quarterly by senior leaders to ensure the Village achieves the desired "lag" performance targets set on the BSC.
 The BSC community survey results group neutrals within satisfaction levels.

-FY 2023 Balanced Scorecard
+FY 2024 Balanced Scorecard